TrudAX/denistrunin-blog/src/draft/performance-snifmonitor/index.md

 Exec [AXTopQueryMarkAsApproved]  111, 'Query is good, used in planning process'
 ```

-## Usage statistics from real-life projects
+## Examples from real-life projects

-I run this monitoring on several projects where all Dynamics AX performance tuning was made during the previous [audit](https://denistrunin.com/performance-audit) and got the following results:
+I ran this monitoring on several projects where all Dynamics AX performance tuning was made during the previous [audit](https://denistrunin.com/performance-audit) and got the following results:

 - **Number of queries that need to be analysed** was within 100-200 queries.
-Basically, if you are ready to support Dynamics AX performance you need to be ready to analyse your system’s top heaviest 200 queries.
+Basically, if you want to support Dynamics AX performance you need to be ready to analyse your system’s top heaviest 200 queries.
-- **Duration of initial analysis** - it was about 2-3 calendar weeks, more than I expected.
-In this period I got several new emails per day
+- **Duration of initial analysis** - it was about 2-3 calendar weeks, more than I had expected.
+In this period I was getting several new emails per day
 - **Number of fixed queries** - for one project it was 8.
 4 queries had an incorrect plan and 4 required new indexes creation.
 These numbers may not seem high, but keep in mind that previously most performance issues on this project were fixed by the performance [audit]( https://denistrunin.com/performance-audit).

-What is really great about this solution is that it gives a certain level of confidence during the Dynamics AX performance optimization project, if a new SQL query appears at the TOP log you will be notified about this.
+What is really great about this solution is that it gives a certain level of confidence during the Dynamics AX performance optimization project.
+If a new SQL query appears at the TOP log you will be notified about this.

 ## Some thoughts about D365FO

 If you have an on-premise version the monitoring will be the same.
-For the Cloud version, you don't have direct access to a Production SQL Server.
+For the Cloud version, you don't have a direct access to a Production SQL Server.
 But the production database has a **Query store** enabled and information like "TOP queries for the given time" can be obtained using the SAT restore with a read-only flag.
-The process is described in the following post [Using Query Store for Performance Tuning with D365 F&O](https://community.dynamics.com/ax/b/axinthefield/posts/using-query-store-for-performance-tuning-with-d365-f-o), but it looks quite complex from a practical point of view(SAT often used to some other tasks and this restore will take some time)
+The process is described in the following post [Using Query Store for Performance Tuning with D365 F&O](https://community.dynamics.com/ax/b/axinthefield/posts/using-query-store-for-performance-tuning-with-d365-f-o), but it looks quite complex from a practical point of view(SAT often is used for some other tasks and this restore will take some time)

 Probably another option is to implement the same monitoring logic in X++ and run it as a periodic batch job.

 ## Conclusion

 Using the described solution you can monitor your Dynamics AX SQL performance and get a notification when some new workload appears in a TOP SQL list.
-Used code can be found in the following [folder](https://github.com/TrudAX/TRUDScripts/tree/master/Performance/Jobs/SQLTopQueryMonitor).
+The code for this can be found in the following [folder](https://github.com/TrudAX/TRUDScripts/tree/master/Performance/Jobs/SQLTopQueryMonitor).

 I hope you find this information useful.
 Don't hesitate to contact me in case of any questions or if you want to share your Dynamics AX/D365FO SQL monitoring approach.